ImperialCollegeLondon/PyProBE/docs/source/user_guide/writing_a_readme_file.rst

    :code:`cell.procedure['Procedure Name'].experiment['Experiment Name']`

    syntax.
-* Type of experiment
-   This enables the creation of different objects for different types of experiments.
-   Different experiments enable shortcuts to different analysis.
-For example, the :class:`~pyprobe.experiments.pulsing.Pulsing` experiment, has a :attr:`~pyprobe.experiments.pulsing.Pulsing.summary` method that summarises the resistance of the cell at each pulse.
-   The currently supported experiment types are:

-   * General
-   * Constant Current
-   * SOC Reset
-   * Cycling
-   * Pulsing
-   * pOCV

 * Steps
    This is a list of strings that describe the each step of the experiment.
 The strings